-Please note that citywide analysis cannot be done with data from a single monitor.
-This data provides an accurate measure of the air quality in the section of Ho Chi Minh City close to the U.S. Consulate.
+- Please note that citywide analysis cannot be done with data from a single monitor.
+This data provides an accurate measure of the air quality for PM 2.5in the section of Hanoi close to the U.S. Embassy.

 |Air Quality Index Levels of Health Concern||Numerical Value||Meaning|

 |Good||0 to 50||Air quality is considered satisfactory, and air pollution poses little or no risk|

 |Moderate||51 to 100||Air quality is acceptable; however, for some pollutants there may be a moderate health concern for a very small number of people who are unusually sensitive to air pollution.|